2 Introduction to R

 In this case, you need go to your posit.cloud account and then use the blue New Project button to launch a new RStudio project, and then continue below.

-When you launch RStudio, you’ll get a screen that looks like this:
+When you launch RStudio, you’ll get a screen that looks like this (but without the pretty arrows):

 RStudio launch screen